North American Syllabics fonts developed in collaboration with Indigenous communities

 While fonts designed for well-defined writing scripts such as Latin allow designers to simply open a new file in the font editor, select a predefined character set and begin drawing, designing typefaces for minority languages is a more complex task.

-Typotheque commissioned Canadian designer Kevin King to research the Unified Canadian Syllabics in preparation for designing future Syllabics fonts.
+Typotheque’s researcher and type designer Kevin King conducted an in-depth research into the Unified Canadian Syllabics in preparation for designing future Syllabics fonts.
 Kevin identified that the Nattilik community in Nunavut, the northernmost territory of Canada, was missing 12 syllabic characters from the Unicode Standard, which means that the Nattilingmiutut text could not be written down.
 Kevin worked with Nilaulaaq, Janet Tamalik, Attima and Elisabeth Hadlari, and elders of the Nattilik community to prepare a Unicode proposal to encode the missing characters.
 Only after the acceptance of the proposal by the Unicode Technical Committee could fully functional fonts for the Canadian Syllabics be designed, a process that took two years.

 We are now pleased to present eight Syllabic typeface families, a Serif style Lava, a Sans-serif November, November Condensed, November Compressed, rounded fonts October, October Condensed, October Compressed, and stencil fonts November Stencil, with the full Unicode 14 character support.

 November Syllabic is a powerful type system comprising three widths and nine weights, optimised for signage purposes, while also working well in small sizes for both continuous reading and use in computer interfaces.
-See the detailed PDF presentation.
-Separately, there is also a rounded version of the typeface, called October Syllabic (PDF presentation), and a stencil version, November Stencil Syllabic, which comes with layering options, thus enabling colours to be introduced.
+Separately, there is also a rounded version of the typeface, called October Syllabic, and a stencil version November Stencil Syllabic, which comes with layering options, thus enabling colours to be introduced.

 We also collaborated with the Carrier community of central British Columbia, which enabled us to successfully propose corrections to the representative glyphs for the Carrier Syllabics in the Syllabics in the Unicode UCAS code charts.